Rotation Invariant Quantization for Model Compression: Empirical results

 \section{Empirical results}

 In this section, we evaluate the compression ratio and model accuracy of RIQ with ANS and compare them to relevant baseline results.
 In all experiments, we use pre-trained models for their relevant tasks.
-Specifically, for classification tasks we use \ifshort \else AlexNet \citet{krizhevsky2012imagenet},\fi VGG, \citet{simonyan2014very}, ResNet-50, \citet{he2016deep}, and ViT, \citet{dosovitskiy2020image} models, from the torchvision library\footnote{\url{https://pytorch.org/vision/stable/models.html}} on the ImageNet data-set (I1k).
-For detection tasks, we use YOLOv5, \citet{glenn_jocher_2022_6222936}, from Neural-Magic library~\footnote{ \url{https://sparsezoo.neuralmagic.com}} on the COCO dataset \citep{10.1007/978-3-319-10602-1_48}.
+Specifically, for classification tasks we use \ifshort \else AlexNet \citet{krizhevsky2012imagenet},\fi VGG, \citet{simonyan2014very}, ResNet-50, \citet{he2016deep}, and ViT, \citet{dosovitskiy2020image} models, from the torchvision library\footnote{\href{https://pytorch.org/vision/stable/models.html}{\nolinkurl{pytorch.org/vision/stable/models.html}}} on the ImageNet data-set (I1k).
+For detection tasks, we use YOLOv5, \citet{glenn_jocher_2022_6222936}, from Neural-Magic library~\footnote{ \href{https://sparsezoo.neuralmagic.com}{\nolinkurl{sparsezoo.neuralmagic.com}}} on the COCO dataset \citep{10.1007/978-3-319-10602-1_48}.
 For NLP task, we use the DistilBERT model, \citet{sanh2019distilbert}, on SQuAD dataset, \citep{rajpurkar2016squad}.
-Following RIQ, each quantized layer is encoded with the ANS encoder that achieves asymptotically the entropy limit.
-An efficient implementation of ANS on GPU~\footnote{\url{https://github.com/weissenberger/multians}} was demonstrated by \citet{weissenberger2019massively}, reaching a decoding rate of over $20$ GB/s.
-For reproduction purposes, we provide a Python code of our algorithm\footnote{\url{https://github.com/ehaleva/RIQ}} which includes both the quantization phase (RIQ) and compression phase (ANS).
+Following RIQ, an ANS encoder encodes each quantized layer to its entropy limit.
+An efficient implementation of ANS on GPU was demonstrated by \citet{weissenberger2019massively}, reaching impressive decoding rates.
+Consequently, RIQ facilitates optimizing and compressing models in a few minutes.
+For reproduction purposes, we provide a Python code of our algorithm as a supplementary material which includes both the quantization phase (RIQ) and compression phase (ANS)\footnote{\href{https://anonymous.4open.science/r/RIQ-6BE0/README.md}{\nolinkurl{anonymous.4open.science/r/RIQ-6BE0}}}.
 Additional results are given in \Cref{sec. additional results}.

 To measure the resulting deviation by \cref{eq: cosine dist def} on a validation set as a function of a deviation requirement $D$, we use two types of calibration data: (a) three real images, sampled from the training, and (b) randomly generated data that follows the Gaussian distribution.
 In \Cref{fig:Cosine2Distortion} we present the deviation measurements on three models: ResNet-50, VGG, and ViT, where the identity line (black-dotted) is given for reference.
 As we see, even a small calibration set of three images (solid lines) is sufficient to predict the deviation on the validation set.
 Further, we see that the randomly generated data may not predict well the resulting deviation on the validation set, leading to either a less compressed model (ResNet-50 and VGG) or a higher deviation (ViT).